 Remote monitoring of well-defined vitals and healthcare needs enables care providers to quickly identify unusual activity or indicators outside of expected parameters.
 When they can contact patients easily and provide timely and clinically accurate prompts, it’s easier to guide and keep them invested in their own health between visits.
 This helps prevent mortality and costly cycles of hospitalization and readmission.

-One of the biggest challenges to chronic disease management is a patient’s compliance with regimens and self-management protocols, e.g., taking prescribed medications on time, adopting healthy habits and diet, and tracking their health frequently.
+One of the biggest challenges to telemedicine for chronic disease management is a patient’s compliance with regimens and self-management protocols, e.g., taking prescribed medications on time, adopting healthy habits and diet, and tracking their health frequently.

 For instance, BP and cholesterol management and quitting smoking substantially reduce the risk of heart attack and stroke.
 Studies reviewed by the Community Preventive Services Task Force (CPSTF) showed that mHealth interventions help cardiac patients more reliably follow up with their providers and successfully manage their risk factors.

 Medication non-adherence affects up to a half of patients, aggravating their conditions and contributing to thousands of preventable deaths every year.
 There is strong evidence that mobile messaging interventions help patients with asthma, diabetes, HIV, and cardiovascular disease better adhere to their medication protocols.